SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/clausal-relationships.md

 ##### both

-In many languages, ⟮＿copula＿⟯ and ⟮＿existential＿⟯ are ⟮instantiated by the same ＿lexical unit＿⟯.
+In many languages, ⟮＿copula＿⟯ and ⟮＿existential＿⟯ are ⟮instantiated by the same ＿lexemic unit＿⟯.

 table:lang|copula|existential verb